Troubleshooting LIVE Streaming¶

 <c t="0" d="20000000" /> <c d="20000000" /> <c t="60000000" d="20000000" />

+In the above example, the length of a full segment is missing after the first two.
 More information can be found on the IIS blog.

 Discontinuities can also be found by looking at the archive of the publishing

 On the origin we see a discontinuity when the timestamp on a next fragment doesn't equal the timestamp of the previous fragment + its duration.
 Even if it's only off by 1/10th of a microsecond.

 Although the difference may be very small, this triggers a discontinuity and is noticed in playlist generation and eventually by a player implementation that triggers a decoder reset (introducing ticks/clicks/pops) whenever it sees a timestamp discontinuity.
 This is especially true for HLS streams that use MPEG-TS.